 Culture and Cuisine in Mississippi

 Quirky small-town and backroad joints still provide some of Mississippi's best dining.
 State specialities include catfish, often served fried.
 For catfish pate, served free as an appetiser, head to The Crown Restaurant in Indianola.
-In Jackson, Julep offers a catfish taco.
+In Jackson, Hal & Mal’s offer the Mississippi Catfish Platter .
 If you hunger for a catfish BLT, with a dab of comeback sauce, stop by Ground Zero Blues Club in Clarksdale.
 You can view our list of top ten places to eat in Mississippi covering the whole state.

 Oxford is a vibrant city in the hills of North Mississippi known as the home of William Faulkner and the University of Mississippi which is commonly referred to as 'Ole Miss'.
 William Faulkner grew up in Oxford and studied for a while as Ole Miss before he worked briefly in New York and New Orleans.
 Except for some trips to Europe and Asia, and a few brief stays in Hollywood as a scriptwriter, he worked on his novels and short stories on his farm, Rowan Oak, in Oxford - which you can still tour today.